DavidFeng-GitHub/DavidFeng-GitHub/README.md

 - Using machine learning algorithms (e.g., decision-tree) to predict anxiety and depression diagnoses.
 - Cross-cultural research on temporal discounting published in Nature Human Behaviour.

-You can find samples of my work in my repositories.
+You can find samples of my work in my repositories: I'll be adding past and present work over time.

 ### 👨‍🎓 More about me: